philipp-ludersdorfer/RepData_PeerAssessment1/PA1_template.md

 Interval number **835** has the highest average daily number of steps (206).

 ## Imputing missing values
-I have chosen to impute all NAs with the mean for that interval.
+I have chosen to impute all NAs with the mean for the corresponding interval.

 ```r